Horse Info

 Guaranteed Death: By age 35, all horses reach the end of their lifespan and pass away peacefully.
 You’ll need to schedule this in game with a vet when the time comes.

-Visual Cue: Your horse's name will be marked in red when dead between 25-35 years.
+Visual Cue: Your horse's name will be marked in red when dead at 35 years.